Tropical Storm Rumbia: Aftermath

 As flooding overtook large swaths of Weifang, local fire and police departments were rapidly deployed to evacuate over 14,000 people trapped in submerged communities.
 More than 400 rescue personnel equipped with 40 large-scale rescue vehicles from the municipal government were deployed.

 The government of Shandong provided ¥700 million (US$102 million) worth of relief material.
 Ten disaster centers were established to coordinate relief efforts, provide medical care, and reduce the risk of post-storm diseases.
 Shouguang opened a refugee center to provide displaced persons with food and shelter.
 The city of Shouguang established a charity which received ¥42.96 million (US$6.24 million) by August 24.
 A further ¥78 million (US$11.3 million) was disseminated by the Municipal Finance Bureau.
 The Civil Affairs Bureau distributed 28,600 beds, 3,200 tents, 2,080 mattresses, 59,733 towels, 50,000 boxes of water, 20,000 boxes of instant noodles, and 4,068 flashlights.
 The Bureau also allocated ¥28 million (US$4.07 million) in funding.
 Through August 23, insurance companies received 50,286 claims worth ¥809 million (US$118 million).

 Retirement

-Due to the extensive damage and high death toll in South China, the name Rumbia was officially retired during the 51st annual session of the ESCAP/WMO Typhoon Committee in February 2019 and will never be used again for another typhoon name.
+Due to the extensive damage and high death toll in East China, the name Rumbia was officially retired during the 51st annual session of the ESCAP/WMO Typhoon Committee in February 2019 and will never be used again for another typhoon name.
 In July 2020, the Typhoon Committee subsequently chose Pulasan as its replacement name, and it was first used during 2024.